peacekeeper/cynja-cloud-chat/README.md

 	HTTP POST:  http://localhost:3080/establish?child1=...&child2=...

 	This is called by child1 to establish a connection with child2.
-	The connection has to be approved by parents of both children in order to work.
+	The connection has to be approved by parents of both children, before chat sessions can be started.

 	HTTP POST:  http://localhost:3080/approve?parent=...&child1=...&child2=...